CarlosWCY/Ticket_Laravel/README.md

 2. Having the DataBase running in docker

-3. Open de folder of the file in VScode
+3. Open the folder of the file in VScode

     ![alt text](https://raw.githubusercontent.com/CarlosWCY/Modulo_Formulario_Laravel/main/images/openVScode.PNG)